BYU-PRISM/GEKKO/docs/model_methods.rst

 ..
-ThunderSnow documentation master file, created by sphinx-quickstart on Fri Jul  7 22:01:18 2017.
+Gekko documentation master file, created by sphinx-quickstart on Fri Jul  7 22:01:18 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.